Skip to main content

 Appeals

-In all areas of law, there are instances when a trial court does not render a fair and equitable decision.
+Trial courts make mistakes.
 This is true in divorce and family law cases, where decisions handed down by the court may not be appropriate for everyone involved.
 If the family law court made a decision that you don’t feel is in you or your children’s best interests, it doesn’t necessarily mean that all is lost.

 If you have received a ruling that you don’t like or doesn’t serve you and your family’s needs in your divorce or paternity case, you may benefit from consulting with our family law appeals attorneys.
-Our attorneys can identify situations where the court has failed to apply the law properly based upon the facts given in the case.

 Our family law firm provides masterful and aggressive appellate services to clients who need help appealing a trial court’s decision.
 We handle appeals relating to complex family law matters involving